Is a 6% Real Estate Commission Still Standard in 2026?

 Here’s what’s changed:

-- Buyers must sign an agent agreement before touring homes, outlining what services their agent will provide and how they’ll be paid.
+• Buyers must sign an agent agreement before touring homes, which outlines the services their agent will provide and how they’ll be paid.[3]

-Commissions are now more flexible than ever, but in most markets, the total still hovers around 5.5–5.6%.
-The key takeaway: 6% is no longer the rule — but it’s still the reality for many sellers.
+Commissions are now more flexible than ever, but in most markets, commissions remain a significant selling cost.
+The key takeaway: 6% is no longer the rule, but it's still the reality for many sellers.

 Discount broker models gain traction

-The NAR settlement has also given a major boost to discount real estate brokerages.
+The NAR settlement has also increased consumer interest in discount real estate brokerages.
 These services offer full-service representation for a fraction of the traditional 3% listing fee, helping sellers cut their total commission from 6% to 4.5% or less.

-Discount brokers like Clever Real Estate and Redfin match sellers with top-rated local agents who charge just 1.5% for listing services.
-Clever partners with agents from well-known brokerages like Keller Williams or RE/MAX.
+Discount brokers match sellers with top-rated local agents who charge just 1.5% for listing services.
+Clever partners with agents from well-known brokerages, such as Keller Williams and RE/MAX.

-With buyer's agent fees now negotiable and less commonly offered upfront, sellers using these low-commission options can potentially save thousands, without sacrificing service or support.
+With buyer's agent fees now negotiable and less commonly offered upfront, sellers can save thousands without sacrificing service or support.

 Is a 6% commission realtor ever worth it?